GDSC-UCD-Cohort-24-25/Chroma/README.md

 # Chroma

 ##Add this command to local machine to install vite
-''npm install vite --save-dev
+'''npm install vite --save-dev

 ##See website locally
-''npm run deve
+'''npm run deve